carlossaav/Patient-monitoring-with-Sigfox/README.md

 ![ARDUINO MKRFOX1200](doc/images/cover.jpg)

 This project aims to be a monitoring system for aged people based on the ARDUINO MKRFOX1200 board and a couple of sensors atached to it that will monitor heart rate and temperature body measurements.
-The board will ship a set of metrics based on data recorded by these sensors throug Sigfox's network, which is accesible through its library for this board and an already included data plan.
+The board will ship a set of metrics based on data recorded by these sensors throug Sigfox's network, which is accessible through its library for this board and an already included data plan.
 Data will be gathered, buffered and processed on our Monitoring Service, which, in turn, will make them available to the medical team and related people through a web interface.
-Our Monitoring Service will implement some additional functionalities like notifying an emergency condition to the predefined telephone numbers via Whatssap or SMS systems.
+Our Monitoring Service will implement some additional functionalities like notifying an emergency condition to the predefined telephone numbers via Telegram or SMS systems.

 ## Sketches

 We provide two sketches.
-One is the main program [monitor.ino](https://github.com/carlossaav/Patient-monitoring-with-Sigfox/blob/master/mkrfox1200/src/monitor/monitor.ino), where our Patient Monitoring system is implemented, and another one for testing purposes and calculations on the set of samples [measures.ino](https://github.com/carlossaav/Patient-monitoring-with-Sigfox/blob/master/mkrfox1200/src/test/measures/measures.ino).
+One is the main program [monitor.ino](https://github.com/carlossaav/Patient-monitoring-with-Sigfox/blob/master/mkrfox1200/src/monitor/monitor.ino), where our Patient Monitoring system is implemented, and another one for testing purposes and calculations on the set of samples, [measures.ino](https://github.com/carlossaav/Patient-monitoring-with-Sigfox/blob/master/mkrfox1200/src/test/measures/measures.ino).

 ## Sensors, leds and button attached to our ArduinoMKRFOX1200 board